kayladowling/Represent/README.md

 # Represent

 A simple to use way to see what your local politicians are doing with their elected post.
 Search by name or ZIP code, or view congress people by state.
 View district or congress member pages to see information about vote history, party affiliation, and even view recent news.

+Users can create secure accounts using their email in order to save their location and past searches for easy reference.

 It's now easier than ever to keep tabs on your repesentatives and make sure the **Represent** you.

 ## Team

 * __Product Owner__: Chris Clark
 * __Scrum Master__: Matt Hand
 * __Front End Developer__: Jerome "Auggie" Hudak